 Something I’ve been wanting to do for a while is post blog entries that list all the foods in a particular book, which gives me a nice, concise list of foods to tackle for any given novel.
-When I read A Dance with Dragons, I highlighted all the dishes (which my husband actually noticed!) on my Kindle version
+When I read A Dance with Dragons

 and now I have a quick and easy way to go back and find all the food Dany snarfs down while sitting on her ass in Meereen.